 In the absence of the “+sip.3gpp-ar-support”, it shall be assumed that the terminal has no support for AR calls.
 In this case, the MTSI client can only participate in the AR call if network rendering is offered.

 An AR-MTSI terminal that intends to participate in an AR call shall register with the “ar-capable” value for the “+sip.3gpp-ar-support” parameter and shall offer/answer an SDP that includes a data channel with the sub-protocol “mpeg-sd”.
 Any updates that the AR-MTSI terminal intends to share, including pose updates, will be sent as scene updates to the AR AS.
-An AR-MTSI terminal that intends to participate in an AR call with the support for network rendering shall register with the “ar-assisted” value for the “+sip.3gpp-ar-support” parameter and shall offer/answer an SDP that includes a data channel with the sub-protocol “3gpp-sr-metadata”.
-Pose updates that are to be used for the rendering are shared as pose predictions with the MF/MRF.
+An AR-MTSI terminal that intends to participate in an AR call with the support for network rendering shall register with the “ar-assisted” value for the “+sip.3gpp-ar-support” parameter and shall offer/answer an SDP that includes a data channel with the sub-protocol “3gpp-sr-metadata” as defined in [6].
+Pose updates that are to be used for the rendering are shared as pose predictions with the MF.

 As specified in Annex AC.9 of TS 23.228 [4], the AR application server may provide network assisted rendering.
 An AR-MTSI client in terminal can decide to request network media rendering based on user selection and its status such as power, signal, computing power, internal storage, etc. The AR-MTSI client in terminal shall complete an AR media rendering negotiation with the AR AS before it initiates subsequent procedures to activate the network media rendering.
-The data channel should be established for rendering negotiation with SDP offer/answer between AR-MTSI client in terminal and MF/MRF with the sub-protocol “3gpp-sr-conf”, and continue to be used for rendering re-negotiation until the end of the AR communication.
+The data channel should be established for rendering negotiation with SDP offer/answer between AR-MTSI client in terminal and MF with the sub-protocol “3gpp-sr-conf”, and continue to be used for rendering re-negotiation until the end of the AR communication.

 An AR-assisted terminal that intends to deploy network rendering for AR media rendering, shall use the negotiation processes between the AR-MTSI client in terminal and the AR AS to determine the split rendering configuration.
 The split rendering configuration shall be in JSON format as specified in clause 8.4.2 of TS 26.565 [6].
-The exchange of the configuration information shall take place using the established MTSI data channel.
+The exchange of the configuration information shall take place using the established application data channel.
 The split rendering configuration message shall be formatted according to clause 8.4.2.2 of TS 26.565 [6] and shall have the type: “urn:3gpp:split-rendering:v1:configuration”.
 The output description message shall be formatted according to clause C.1.4 of TS 26.565 [6] and shall have the type: “urn:3gpp:split-rendering:v1:output”.

 For a terminal that does not support AR calls, the IMS AS may trigger network rendering on behalf of the terminal upon receiving an (re)INVITE for an AR call.
 The output format for the rendered media shall be conformant to clauses 10.4.3 and 10.4.4 of TS 26.119 [3].
-The MF/MRF that performs the remote rendering shall select a suitable rendering viewpoint for the session, e.g. a selected viewpoint in the scene or the initial viewpoint for the participant as assigned by the AR AS in the scene description.
+The MF that performs the remote rendering shall select a suitable rendering viewpoint for the session, e.g. a selected viewpoint in the scene or the initial viewpoint for the participant as assigned by the AR AS in the scene description.
 In case no network rendering can be setup, the IMS AS should reject the call.

 The IMS AS detects support for AR capabilities based on the presence or absence of the “+sip.3gpp-ar-support” parameter of the Contact Header Field in the REGISTER message.